WhoGoes vs Bombora: Individual Event Contacts vs Anonymous Intent Signals

 - Monitor topic-level intent across your entire TAM (not just events)

-- Score accounts by buying readiness based on content consumption
+- Score accounts by buying readiness based on content consumption patterns

 - Integrate with CRM/MAP for automated account-based workflows